-Although scooters are popular with tourists, they also cause a lot of injuries.
-Whether it’s a minor burn from the exhaust, a scrape from a low hanging branch, or a major accident, scooters carry many risks.
-If you haven’t had practice on a scooter before, we recommend avoiding this form of transport, or getting some practice at home before you leave.
+Although mopeds are popular with tourists, they also cause a lot of injuries.
+Whether it’s a minor burn from the exhaust, a scrape from a low hanging branch, or a major accident, mopeds carry many risks.
+If you haven’t had practice on a moped before, we recommend avoiding this form of transport, or getting some practice at home before you leave.

-If you do hire a scooter, always hire from a licensed rental vehicle agency and ensure the engine capacity is 200cc or less, wear your helmet and adequate clothing, follow local driving laws or rules, ensure you have a valid international drivers permit with you at all times.
+If you do hire a moped, always hire from a licensed rental vehicle agency and ensure the engine capacity is 200cc or less, wear your helmet and adequate clothing, follow local driving laws or rules, ensure you have a valid international drivers permit with you at all times as our policy requires you to have a valid driver’s license as required from Bali.
 You must also ensure you comply with the terms of the rental vehicle agreement at all times and only drive on formed or paved roadways or car parks.

 We see a lot of claims for lost items that have been accidentally left behind in taxis or on public transport.
 A good way to avoid this is to always check your seat whenever you get out of your taxi, or off the bus.
 Five minutes before you disembark, do a check for all your important items – keys, wallet, passport, phone – to make sure they’re all where they should be.